How to create a 2d game scene in Unity (Part 1)

 Creating a Sample Game scene in Unity

-Click on the arrow on the Character-sprites PNG file and select all the sprites.
-Drag and drop the Character sprites to the hierarchy window or scene window in Unity’s editor.
-Unity will prompt you to make a new animation with these sprites.
+Select all sprites of the Character-sprites sprite sheet.
+Drag and drop the sprites to the hierarchy window or scene window in Unity’s editor.
+Unity will prompt you to create a new animation with these sprites.
 Give it a name and click save.

 That’s it, you have created your character animation.